anderdc/humidor/README.md

 Serial Data (SDA) The data line — sends/receives data between the microcontroller and sensor

 Serial Clock (SCL) The clock line — keeps everything in sync by pulsing with timing signals

+boost converters convert a low voltage to a higher (regulated) voltage

+buck converters convert a high voltage to a lower (regulated) voltage

+buck-boost converters can convert any voltage (based on specific circuit limitations) to a specified regulated voltage

+LDO's or linear dropout regulators convert a high voltage to a lower voltage, the voltage difference is dissipated via heat